(Above image of the Gospel of Thomas courtesy

 our Library collection.
 It must be remembered that there are four

 separate manuscripts of the text, each with some variation.
 Most

 translations reference the text of all four to develop a single

 coherent English version.
-This is the case with the first two translations
+This is the case with the first three translations

 its beauty and intelligibility.
 This is the translation we